Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 We can straightforwardly check the following relation:

 Similarly, we have another two relations:

 From Eqs. (\ref{proj1}) and (\ref{proj2}), we conclude that $A$ is a projective representation of $O_h$.
-As the consequence, Majorana zero modes $\gamma_j$ and $\gamma_j'$ cannot be gapped in a $O_h$-symmetric way, and the 1D block-state from Majorana chain decoration on $\tau_1$ is \textit{obstructed}.
+As the consequence, Majorana zero modes $\gamma_j$ and $\gamma_j'$ cannot be gapped in a $O_h$-symmetric way, and the 1D block state from Majorana chain decoration on $\tau_1$ is \textit{obstructed}.

 Subsequently, double Majorana chains decoration on 1D blocks $\tau_1$ leaves 16 Majorana zero modes $\eta_j$, $\eta_j'$, $\xi_j$ and $\xi_j'$ ($j=1,2,3,4$) at 0D block $\mu$.
 The symmetry properties of these Majorana zero modes under 3-fold rotation $\bs{R}_3^4$ are: